thewoolleyman/continuous-everything/README.md

     * ~~Via script~~
       * `sudo vi /etc/sudoers.d/vboxmanage`
       * Add line: `woolley perro = (root) NOPASSWD: /usr/bin/vboxmanage`
+ * Host Labels
+   * services/load balancers are assigned to hosts in the Upgrade -> Scheduling tab using Host Labels
+   * Not sure how to set host label with virtualmachine/docker-compose, would be something like `CATTLE_HOST_LABELS='name=homeranch'`
+   * Workaround is to set it in the Rancher GUI by editing the running host (but won't persist on host recreate).

 ----

 ## Various Tips/Gotchas